Flakster/micro-reddit/README.md

 # Micro Reddit

-> This project is completed by Carlos Santamaría and Oscar Alfredo Gómez Elizarrarás, in partial requirements of the Microverse cirriculum.
+> This project is completed by Carlos Santamaría and Oscar Alfredo Gómez Elizarrarás, in partial requirements of the Microverse curriculum.

 ---